1. Executive Summary

 5. Quarterly strategy reviews

 SEO is not a set-and-forget discipline.
-Quarterly audits of keyword movement, content performance, Core Web Vitals, and conversion data should drive ongoing optimization decisions.
+Quarterly audits of keyword movement, content performance, Core Web Vitals, and conversion data should drive ongoing optimisation decisions.
 The satellite site network in particular requires active monitoring to identify cannibalization, thin content issues, or ranking plateaus before they compound.

 6. Consolidation readiness